5 ways to remove banding in Photoshop

 #TIP If you don’t like to flatten the image and are worried about loosing your layers, create a copy of the image and flatten the copy instead (Image > Duplicate).
 This way you can save a flat version to share and a layered version if you are precious about keeping your layered files.

-Ok, so you have some stubborn real banding from your editing process.
+Ok, so this means you have some stubborn real banding from your editing process.
 Sometimes, there will always be a little there (perhaps it really is in your image, normally from repeatedly saving JPEG images and changing the tones a little to much) but more likely it’s a compression issue or something lost quality along the way.
-Here is how you can cover up the banding:

-• Add a Gaussian Blur and mask off – this can help some banding, and make other types worse.
+Add a Gaussian Blur and mask off: This can help some banding, and make other types worse.
 It all depends on what has caused the banding in the first place.
 But it’s worth a shot.

-• Add noise in Photoshop:
+Add noise in Photoshop:

 • Layer > New Layer > Change the Mode to “Overlay” and make sure you check the box that says “Fill with Overlay-neutral color (50% gray)